-As a Black man or more accurately an Afro-Caribbean man who is also a Christian, I constantly encounter members of my Black community who have a lingering anger and sometimes downright vitriol toward Christianity and the Christian faith.
+As a Black man or more accurately a Canadian, Afro-Caribbean man who is also a Christian, I constantly encounter members of my Black community who have a lingering anger and sometimes downright vitriol toward Christianity and the Christian faith.
 Many of them still carry the wounds of atrocity passed down from slavery that many of their ancestors had to bear.
 And in some cases, admittedly, they too are still bearing.
 There is a strong absence of forgiveness, which stems from that dark time – demonic time, to be truthful.
 The hurt would consistently recite a script similar to the one below about the historical account of Christianity toward Black Africans.
 It may take on this form:

 “The White man, Christian Colonizers who took our African ancestors to the Americas, so they can enslave us, change our names, and colonize the New World, which didn’t belong to them but the Native Indians.
 The only reason that we as Black Africans are Christians because the White man forced it on us.
 Christianity is a White man’s religion.
 You are in bondage to accept this system.
 You must be liberated to our African Blackness and royal history.”